tscanlin/developers.optimizely.com/src/content/integrations/index.md

 *Content Management integrations* allow customers to leverage the full power of Optimizely on a platform that manages content.
 Customers can create, configure, and run experiments directly from their content platform interface without having to login to Optimizely.

 There are many types of content management integrations.
-The example below describes an integration that tests article headlines in Wordpress.
+The example below describes an integration that tests article headlines in WordPress.
 Other potential integrations include: testing images from within an e-Commerce platform, testing product titles from within an e-Commerce platform, and testing an entire article from an editorial platform.

 <h3 id="content-prerequisites">Prerequisites</h3>